If you're looking for a deep dive into optimizing vendor workflows, check out our vendor management content hub.

 Establish focus areas

-Define your broad expectations off your vendors.
+Define your broad expectations of your vendor partnerships.
 For instance, you would expect your SaaS vendors to deliver innovative solutions quickly.
 Thus, product quality, vendor response times, and delivery times are critical focus areas for you.

 Your focus areas might not be equally important.
 From the previous example, your business needs might lead you to prioritize product quality over fast deliveries.
 Grade the importance of your focus areas before moving to the next step.